CodedIsTaken/RedWeb-Browser/README.md

 Here Are Some GNOME Extenestions Or Tweaks That Could Improve Your Experience

-- Adw-GTK3
+- Adw-Gtk3.

-- Rounded Window Corners / Rounded Window Corners Reborn
+- Rounded Window Corners / Rounded Window Corners Reborn.

-I'm Always Open To New Suggestions Or Advice, If So, Please Leave Them On Reddit And The Issues Tab I'll Look Into it Soon.
+I'm Always Open To New Suggestions Or Advice, If So, Please Leave Them On The Issues Tab I'll Look Into It Very Soon.